-- (1) Make sure that your PC is turned off. - (2) Make sure that the power cord of the facsimile machine is unplugged from a wall socket or other power source. - (3) Connect the interface cable to the parallel interface port on the back of the facsimile machine and secure it with the lock wires. - (4) Connect the other end of the interface cable to the printer port of your PC and secure it with the two screws. - (5) While holding down the Menu key, plug the machine's power cord into a wall socket or other power source. - (6) Turn on your PC.
+- (1) Make sure that your PC is turned off. - (2) Make sure that the power cord of the facsimile machine is unplugged from a wall socket. - (3) Connect the parallel interface cable to the parallel interface port on the back of the facsimile machine and secure it with the lock wires. - (4) Connect the other end of the interface cable to the printer port of your PC. - (5) While holding down the Menu key, plug the machine's power cord into a wall socket. - (6) Turn on your PC.